Schafsnj/GVSU-CIS350-APPS/docs/software_requirements_specification.md

 	6. The website shall load each page within 30 seconds with a good connection.
 	7. The SQL Database shall be accessed over the web and not held localy.

+4. Design
+	1. The website pages shall be displayed in a readable and easy to navigate manner